GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-7/genesis-7.englishNatural.md

 From the beast the clean
-and from the beast which is not clean, and from the bird and all which creeps over the soil,
+and from the beast which is not clean, and from the bird and all which creeps over the earth,

 two, two, they came to Rest (Noah) to the ark, male and female,